dagbdagb/APCnotes/README.md

 - single file upload (*.nmc3)
 - installation with bundled windows app, or with scp or via web UI.

+Figuring out the exact generation of your NMC may require some googling.

 ## Configuration